-Yes, our surgical patients are not only able to walk, but encouraged to walk with assistance immediately after the procedure.
+Yes, our surgical patients are not only able to walk but encouraged to walk with assistance immediately after the procedure.
 In the following days and/or weeks, most patients will be instructed to walk slightly bent over at the waist to ensure a more comfortable recovery process.

 Does a tummy tuck tighten muscles?

-Yes, an abdominoplasty procedure includes a corset tightening and repair of the diastases recti.
+Yes, an abdominoplasty procedure includes a corset tightening and repair of the diastasis recti.
 This gap between the vertical muscles of the abdomen widens with childbearing or weight gain and does not typically go away.
 An abdominoplasty, or tummy tuck, corrects and tightens abdominal muscles that have been stretched due to changes most often caused by either weight fluctuations or pregnancy.

 Is it easier to lose weight after a tummy tuck?

-While an abdominoplasty is not a weight loss procedure, our patients find exercise to be more enjoyable after a tummy tuck.
-Additionally, patients tend to prefer the body contour results of a slimmer waistline, less loose skin and tightened abdominal muscles.
+While abdominoplasty is not a weight loss procedure, our patients find exercise to be more enjoyable after a tummy tuck.
+Additionally, patients tend to prefer the body contour results of a slimmer waistline, less loose skin, and tightened abdominal muscles.
 Patients also report achieving better results with exercise when they resume a normal exercise routine after a tummy tuck.
 Finally, many patients report a feeling of satiety and early fullness after an abdominoplasty procedure.
 This comes from the narrowing and tightening of the abdominal wall.
 It is much like having a tight belt on could limit how much you feel like eating during a large Thanksgiving meal.